 Financial aid recipients who completely withdraw from a term or stop attending prior to the 60% point of that term are subject to the federal return of Title IV fund rules for any federal aid not earned and the Minnesota Office of Higher Education refund calculation for Minnesota State Grant and SELF Loan.

-Examples of both calculations are available in the Business Office at the student's request.
+Examples of both calculations are available in the Payments and Billing Office at the student's request.
 You may also be eligible for a refund of a portion of the tuition and fees paid to Normandale for the semester, according to the Normandale refund policy.
 If you received financial aid, then a portion of the refund will be returned to the grant or loan program from which it was received and you may owe Normandale for a portion of the tuition and fees.

 If you will be withdrawing completely from a term, then you must do so according to Normandale's withdraw policies.
 The transaction must be completed in person or via Normandale's online system.